Holdingford, Minnesota: Education

 Holdingford Public Schools are part of the Holdingford Public School District.
 Schools in the district include Holdingford Elementary School and Holdingford High School.

-Holdingford Elementary serves Preschool to 6th grade, and Holdingford High School serves Grades 7–12.

-The Holdingford Huskers are expanding in the sports area.
-They have baseball/softball, volleyball, football, tennis, swimming, track, wrestling, and cheerleading.
+Holdingford Elementary serves preschool to 6th grade, and Holdingford High School serves grades 7–12.
+The Holdingford Huskers are expanding in athletics.
+They have baseball/softball, volleyball, football, basketball, tennis, swimming, track, wrestling, and cheerleading.

 Infrastructure

 Transportation

 Stearns County Road 9 (4th Street), Stearns County Road 17 (River Street), and Main Street are three of the main routes in the community.

 Holdingford is home to the longest covered bridge in Minnesota.
-The bridge is located along the Lake Wobegon Trail extension that runs from Albany past Holdingford.
+The bridge is along the Lake Wobegon Trail extension that runs from Albany past Holdingford.
 It is 186 ft long and was built in 2008 by the Holdingford Lions club.
 Each May since 2008, runners in the Lake Wobegon Trail Marathon start in Holdingford before running 26.2 miles south on the trail to St. Joseph.